hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 We are working on XML mapping and we'll replace these XSD files soon.

+## Messages we are supporting with the CTC Traders API

+The CTC Traders API only supports messages used between UK border offices and traders.
+[See the list](/ where each one fits in a movement journey

 ##  Check NCTS API channel specifications

 You can see a list of messages, message content and sequence diagrams on the [NCTS Phase 4 Technical Interface Specifications (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications).